Helen Zia

-Helen Zia (born 1952) is a Chinese-American journalist and activist for Asian American and LGBTQ rights.
+Helen Zia (born 1952) is a Chinese American journalist and activist for Asian American and LGBTQ rights.
+After Vincent Chin's murder, Zia helped found American Citizens for Justice, which successfully lobbied for a federal trial.
 She is considered a key figure in the Asian American movement.
+The political actions of American Citizens for Justice helped coalesce the growing Asian-American activism in the Midwest.
+After this incident, Zia remained an outspoken advocate and activist for a wide range of causes, from women's rights to gay rights.
+Furthermore, she testified at the U.S. Commission on Civil Rights on the racial impact of the news media.
+Zia is also an accomplished author and has published multiple books about Asian American histories and experiences.

 Life and career

 Early childhood and education

 Zia was born in Newark, New Jersey in 1952 to first generation immigrants from Shanghai.
 At five years old, she began working in her parents' floral novelty business.
 She entered Princeton University in the early 1970s as a student in the Princeton School of Public and International Affairs.
 She was a member of its first graduating class of women.
 As a student, Zia was among the founders of the Asian American Students Association.
-She was also a vocal antiwar activist, voicing her Opposition to U.S. involvement in the Vietnam War, a firm believer in feminism, and active in movements creating cross racial unity among low income people of color.
+She was also a vocal antiwar activist, voicing her opposition to U.S. involvement in the Vietnam War, a firm believer in feminism, and active in movements creating cross racial unity among low income people of color.

 Zia entered medical school at Tufts University in 1974, but quit in 1976.
 She eventually moved to Detroit, Michigan, working as a construction laborer, an autoworker and a community organizer, after which she discovered her life's work as a journalist and writer.